-Identify system-wide vulnerabilities that could affect a broad range of institutions, through horizontal reviews and ad hoc task forces, so as to identify areas for in-depth examinations at individual banks.
+Collect and analyze cross-firm exposures and system-wide vulnerabilities that could affect a broad range of institutions, through horizontal reviews and ad hoc task forces, so as to identify areas for in-depth examinations at individual banks.
+Foster cross-disciplinary inquiry covering institutions, securities and securities markets, and macro-economic and financial trends.